-Experts at Hassenfeld Children's Hospital of New York at NYU Langone are experienced in identifying the early signs of sepsis, a life-threatening inflammatory response to infection.
+Experts at Hassenfeld Children’s Hospital at NYU Langone are experienced in identifying the early signs of sepsis, a life-threatening inflammatory response to infection.

 Normally, the body’s immune system responds to an infection by unleashing a cascade of chemical signals to kill bacteria, viruses, or fungi.
 Sometimes, however, these signals may go into overdrive, causing the body to attack its own organs and tissues.

 Sepsis can have life-threatening consequences, such as organ failure and septic shock, which can occur as the body works harder to maintain blood pressure and deliver nutrients to organs.

 There are two types of septic shock.
 In compensated shock, the heart works harder to maintain blood pressure but cannot deliver enough oxygen and nutrients to vital organs.
 In uncompensated shock, the heart is unable to maintain blood pressure or deliver oxygen and nutrients to the body.

 Any type of infection can lead to sepsis in an infant or a child with a weakened immune system, especially if he or she is being treated in the hospital for a serious illness, such as cancer.
 Certain bacterial infections, such as methicillin-resistant Staphylococcus aureus, or staph infection—an infection that is resistant to treatment with ordinary antibiotics and may be acquired in a hospital or other places where many people are in close contact—are more likely to trigger sepsis.

 Having an indwelling catheter—a flexible tube that is inserted into the body to deliver medications and nutrition or to drain urine or other fluids—also increases the risk of infection and sepsis.